bloominstituteoftechnology/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 O(n) As the size of the input increases, the runtime or space used is will grow at the same rate

 ## Exercise II

+I would start by thinking the algorithm would have two parameters, egg and floor if we are on the first floor or the ground floor no eggs would be broken. if the floor is > than floor_0 then return the floor and a boolean if the egg broke or not: true, false this would consist of a loop that returns true or false for egg being broken and the floor_number that would return this would probably be a O(n) runtime complexity but it's difficult to know for sure because we do not have set values or know how many times to loop through the function.